 General Production Process

 - 1. Stone crushing

-Mikawachi Ware uses Amakusa potter's stone, which is collected in Amakusa, Kumamoto Prefecture.
+Mikawachi ｗare uses Amakusa potter's stone, which is collected in the city of Amakusa, Kumamoto prefecture.
 This Amakusa potter's stone is the source of the whiteness.
-The ore is finely ground over the course of one day using a special machine until it becomes a powder.
+The ore is finely ground in one day using a special machine until it becomes a powder.

 - 2. Precipitation

 Since even crushed rock has different sizes and contains grains that are too large to use for porcelain, the grain sizes must be separated.

 When placed into water, grains of a larger size sink more quickly than smaller grains.
 Using this property, rubble is dropped into a water tank and a filter tank is used to collect only fine-grain particles.